 Every once in awhile I lay awake with ideas swirling in my head (ok that’s like every night….).
 A couple of nights ago I thought of an idea to make cheater cinnamon rolls using packaged crescent rolls.
 I finally got busy in the kitchen and within 20 minutes I had Cinnamon Twists.

 As always, my kids were my taste testers.
 They’re usually happy to oblige.
 Especially if sweets are involved.
 I added some cream cheese dipping sauce and it was meant to be.
 True love forever.

 To make these little puffs, you need ingredients you probably have on hand.
 At least I do- sugar, cinnamon, butter, 2 packages of crescent rolls, vanilla, cream cheese and powdered sugar.
 They take about 5 minutes to make as compared to hours and hours with cinnamon rolls.
 I’m not kidding myself- real homemade cinnamon rolls done right can’t compare to anything.
 Nothing.
 But these are fast and delicious.

-- 2 tubes of crescent rolls (I used Pillsbury but anything would probably work)
+- 16 crescent rolls (I used Pillsbury but anything would probably work)

 - Spray a 12 spot muffin tin with cooking spray.

 - Preheat oven to 375.

 - Roll out one crescent roll package and keep in rectangular shape, pressing seams together.
 Spread softened butter in a generous layer over the crescent roll.

 - Layer second crescent roll on top of the first and press seams and ends together.

 - Using a pizza cutter (a knife will do too), cut rectangle into ½” strips.